mzkhan2000/AEMO-data-Analytics/README.md

 # AEMO-data-Analytics
 AEMO-data-Analytics

-# 1. Fetch the data from PUBLIC_DISPATCHSCADA data.
+# 1. Fetch all 8,891 datasets from PUBLIC_DISPATCHSCADA data.

 **For PUBLIC_DISPATCHSCADA data 8,891 files are extracted in a single folder**